 In teaching this curriculum certain themes weave in and out of our activities throughout the year.
 Concepts fit together and support each other.
 For instance, by the time of the Thanksgiving feast, Monday's art lessons will have included Native American art and Rembrandt, who was a contemporary of the Pilgrims.
 Tuesday's Thanksgiving Timeline will have taught the children the entire Thanksgiving story while giving them a concept of the passage of time.
 Wednesday's Geography lessons will have included the characteristics of North America and its native people and animals.
 Thursday's Biology lessons will have included Parts of Plants and which parts are edible which ties in with the Pilgrim's first harvest and feast while Friday's literature lessons will have included some wonderful Native American lore and Thanksgiving stories.
 You will notice, particularly in your child's second year of this program, how certain themes repeat throughout the year and how the child develops a holistic grasp of the subjects while continuing to discover the tiniest details therein.

-Enrichment and Elementary Prep students enjoy the full spectrum of the Early Childhood Class in the morning, the social aspects and practical life skills of the lunch period (aka "Lunch Bunch") and are mature enough to finish their day with an academic study period aimed at refining reading, writing and math skills.
+Elementary Prep students enjoy the full spectrum of the Early Childhood Class in the morning, the social aspects and practical life skills of the lunch period (aka "Lunch Bunch") and finish their day with an additional work period aimed at refining sensorial, reading, writing and math skills.
 The lunch period begins with an emphasis on nutrition, the Practical Life exercises of setting places, washing lunch dishes, cleaning up, compositely and recycling.
 Students will be bringing home copies of the Food Rainbow to post in the kitchen to help them remember which foods to choose for their lunches.
-If you stock a low cupboard with lunch items such as granola bars, fruit and crackers, and stock a special shelf in the refrigerator with yogurt, juice drinks and prepackaged leftovers such as pizza and spaghetti your child will be able to create a healthy lunch all by himself.
+If you stock a low cupboard with lunch items such as fruit and crackers, and stock a special shelf in the refrigerator with yogurt, applesauce, juice drinks and prepackaged leftovers such as pizza and spaghetti your child will be able to create a healthy lunch all by himself.
 Please avoid "Lunchables" and "GoGurts" both of which cause problems with their packaging, provide little nutritive value and usually end up in the trash.
 Most children at this age need only a half sandwich, a piece of fruit and a drink each day.
 We recommend the Japanese bento box approach to lunch preparation wherein the child arranges a selection of slices fruits, vegetables, meats and cheeses in a "Gladware" type box.
 In Japan moms prepare bento boxes to depict cartoon characters.
 Your child could create a sunset, flower garden or an abstract design with simple, nutritious whole foods.
-Candy, gum and soda pop are not allowed.
+Candy, gum, soda pop and snack bars that may contain nuts are not allowed.
 Read labels to ensure that prepared foods are not high in sugar or colorings.

 Lower Elementary Lowdown